Meek Mill Wants To Fight Drake In A Boxing Match For $5 Million, With Nicki Minaj As ‘Ring Girl’

 “This was really my first time really talking with Meek,” he says.
 “Basically, he told me he ain’t appreciate the letter that I dropped and it made him seem like he was a liar or whatnot.”

-While a boxing fight between Meek Mill and Drake would appeal to the hip hop community at large, the possibility of it ever happening seems remote.
+While a boxing match between Meek Mill and Drake would appeal to the hip-hop community at large, the possibility of it ever happening seems remote.
 For one, it’s unlikely that Drizzy would accept the boxing challenge, given the height advantage Mill has over him (Mill stands at 6 ft 2 in while Drake at 5 ft 11 in).
-Secondly, Drake seems to have moved on from his feud with Mill on account of his New Year’s declaration that he performed his diss track “Back to Back” for the last time.
+Secondly, Drake seems to have moved on from his feud with Mill after his New Year’s declaration that he performed his diss track, “Back to Back,” for the last time.

 Drake Says He’s No Longer Performing The Meek Mill Diss Track “Back To Back” (VIDEO) https://t.co/xECYzgwmLW pic.twitter.com/DovOZAVeRg